We had an opossum living in a coffin next to our garage.

 Switch voiced by: Jeff Rogers

-Additional voices by: Jonesy McElroy,Autumn Hilden,Dave Hilden, CJ Wilson
+Additional voices by: Jonesy McElroy,Autumn Hilden,Dave Hilden,

 Voice Recording Engineer: Shea Formaneck